dylanhood/Compilation-of-Data-Science-Quantitative-Finance-and-Statistics/Calculating Stock Returns/README.md

 <div>&nbsp;</div>
-<b>If I'm not mistaken, it will multiply the np.dot() for vcv_matrix & weights together and then add it to weights in np.transpose().
+<b>If I'm not mistaken, np.transpose() will convert weights from rows to columns and columns to rows.
+The smaller np.dot() will matrix multiply (rows to columns and columns to rows) vcv_matrix & weights together.
-Then the biggest np.dot() will multiple the two together and produce a result.
+Then the biggest np.dot() will matrix multiply the np.transpose and the smaller np.dot together and produce a result.